 Risk communication and dissemination are the most critical components of the EW4ALL value chain process, which needs to be instrumental and functional at a robust level of system design, tools, and process to keep the frontline timely and sufficiently informed about the impending extreme weather events and induced multi-hazards that are highly likely to be impending and interact with the ground.
-It is good leverage that Somalia's cell phone penetration rate is significant, at 73 % of the Population.
-The cell phones (comprising 83% in urban areas, 72% in IDP camps, and 55% in rural areas), being factored mainly by the Mobile money, an embedded financial opportunity in Somalia that enables foreign and local remitters with a convenient, affordable, and fast mobile money, which has been widely used.
-These imperatives and opportunities can be harmonized with policy and programmatic actions for creating communication & dissemination strategies of early warning information to the public alerts.
-The currently running SMS/IVR/cell broadcast services cover a limited extent, are not even user-friendly, and do not target multi-lingual audiences.
+It is a significant advantage that Somalia's cell phone penetration rate is high, at 73% of the Population.2 The cell phones (comprising 83% in urban areas, 72% in IDP camps, and 55% in rural areas), being factored mainly by the Mobile money, an embedded financial opportunity in Somalia that enables foreign and local remitters with a convenient, affordable, and fast mobile money, which has been widely used.
+These imperatives and opportunities can be harmonized with policy and programmatic actions to create communication & dissemination strategies for early warning information to the public.
+The currently running SMS/IVR/cell broadcast services have a limited scope, are not user-friendly, and do not cater to multilingual audiences.
 The telecommunications regulator in Somalia (the NCA) is in a unique position to foster collaboration between warning dissemination organizations and information providers; since the NCA regulates the telecommunications sector, ICT sector, and broadcasting sector, it can manage and develop guidelines and regulations to support timely alert dissemination and communications.

 Ensuring that IT systems, data storage, and sharing mechanisms are secured, resilient, and functional is expected to enhance NMHEWC's capabilities to send alert warnings during the onset of hazards.
-Accessing hazard and forecast information from various source organizations would allow NMHEWC to disseminate warnings through different communication channels (TV, radio, SMS, and social media), anticipating impending risk.
+Accessing hazard and forecast information from various source organizations would enable NMHEWC to disseminate warnings through multiple communication channels (TV, radio, SMS, and social media), anticipating impending risks.
 Capacity strengthening and risk communication are as follows;